CoqHott/univalent_parametricity/readme.md

 The repository contains the companion code of the publication "Equivalences for Free!
-Univalent Parametricity for Effective Transport" (submitted to CPP' 18).
+Univalent Parametricity for Effective Transport" (submitted to ICFP' 18).

 ## Structure